The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary>Difference between while loop and do while loop?</summary>

-- The difference between while loop and do while loop is that in the case of while loop, if the conditiion is wrong then the body does not execute.
+- The difference between while loop and do while loop is that in the case of while loop, if the condition is wrong then the body does not execute.
 But in the case of do while loop, it's body execute at least one time either condition true or false

 </details>